API Reference

 • num_errors_per_tensor_to_show (int, default: 1) – The number of most significant errors to show per tensor.

-• allow_missing_data_in_current (bool, default: False) – If True, the comparison will not raise an error if the current data is missing some data which is present in the reference data.
+• allow_missing_data_in_current (bool, default: False) – If True, the comparison will not raise an error if the current data is missing some keys which are present in the reference data.

 • as_warning (bool, default: False) – If True, no error is raised in case of a mismatch and instead, a warning is printed.
 If False, an error is raised.